codefoster/codefoster.com/source/_posts/sweetstack.md

 6. Add a new Navigation App for JavaScript Windows Metro style (SweetStack.Metro)
 7. Add a reference to SweetStack.Entities to the .Service and the .Tests projects
 8. Add the .Service project as a web role to the .Cloud project

-        1. In the .Cloud project
+    1. In the .Cloud project right click Roles
-    2. Right click Roles
     3. Add | Web Role Project in Solution...
     4. Choose the .Service project
 9. Add the latest version of Entity Framework (currently 5.0.0-rc) to the .Entities, .Services, and .Tests projects